 In addition to the above types of funds, NC Pre-K programs are required to certify that they have accessed other resources to support the NC Pre-K Program.
-The certified other resources are reported to DCDEE annually and should represent up to 5 months of actual expenditures.
 These expenditures, listed by funding source, represent the amount of cash (not in-kind) that has been spent July 1 through November 30 from other sources to support the NC Pre-K Program.
-The

-Contractor must submit an Other Resources Certification Statement to DCDEE no later than January 15 and is required to have full documentation of the resources.
+The Contractor must submit an Other Resources Certification Statement to DCDEE no later than January 15 and is required to have full documentation of the resources.